TanukiCraft/docs/_sources/index.rst.txt

 ..
-   [this is a] Comment in RST files!
+   [thisIsA] Comment in RST files!
 Use it to add information for other contributors.